GoogleChrome/web.dev/src/site/content/en/blog/prefers-reduced-motion/index.md

 </figure>

-Occasionally, the same can happen on the web: with flashing ads, fancy parallax effects, surprising reveal animations, autoplaying videos, etc., *the web sometimes can honestly be quite overwhelming*… Happily, unlike in real life, there is a solution to that.
+Occasionally, the same can happen on the web: with flashing ads, fancy parallax effects, surprising reveal animations, autoplaying videos, and so on, *the web sometimes can be quite overwhelming*… Happily, unlike in real life, there is a solution to that.
 The CSS media query `prefers-reduced-motion` lets developers create a variant of a page for users who, well, prefer reduced motion.
 This can comprise anything from refraining from having autoplaying videos to